 The shovel may be what you spend most of your time with during an avalanche rescue.
 Three things to consider when looking for an avalanche shovel are material, blade size/shape, and handle configuration.
 Make sure your shovel is metal and not plastic.
 The longer the shaft and bigger the blade the better (as long as it can fit in your pack).
 The D shaped handle is the best in my experience.

-pro tip: Some shovels have a special “hoe mode” which is very efficient at moving snow.
+Pro Tip: Some shovels have a special “hoe mode” which is very efficient at moving snow.

 Get a snowsport specific pack that has a pocket dedicated for your probe and shovel.
 Ideally your daily touring pack size will need to be 30L or more.
 Airbags are a great idea as well just as long as you understand how they work and when they won’t.

-what does the backcountry season look like?
+What does the season look like for backcountry?